Global Political Economy in Barcelona: May Term

 U.S. passports are taking an exceptionally long time to be processed.
 If you are even considering a study abroad program and you do not have a passport (or your passport will expire within 6 months of the end of your program), you should apply for one now.

-U.S. citizens traveling to Barcelona will not require a visa to study in Spain.
+U.S. citizens traveling to Barcelona will not require a visa if staying less than 90 days.

-Depending on nationality, non-US citizens may or may not require a visa.
-Please visit the Spanish Foreign Ministry website to view requirements for each nationality.
+Visit the Spanish Foreign Ministry to view requirements for each nationality.

 It is the student’s responsibility to research specific requirements for their nationality, and to apply for their visa, if necessary.
 At the student’s request, we will provide additional program-related documentation to support their visa application, such as an official letter, enrollment status at UT, housing and insurance coverage.
 Students are also encouraged to request formal documentation of student enrollment status from the UT Registrar’s Office and are required to notify Texas Global of their travel plans.